CrispusDH/element-isnt-clickable/README.md

 1. Install dependencies `npm i` in the root folder
 2. Install dependencies in `/e2e-ui` folder `npm i`
-3. Start test App in the root folder `npm run test`
+3. Start test App in the root folder `npm run start`

 #### Steps to reproduce